jangouts/jangouts/doc/IMPLEMENTATION.md

     * `id` and `display` of feed (`display` is the name used for entering room)
     * other feed info -`isPublisher`, `isLocalScreen`, `isIgnored`

     It also contains methods that perform actions like -
-    * changing the `display`
+    * changing the `display` (i.e. the name of the participant)
     * start/stop ignoring a feed
     * enabling/disabling a channel/track
     * Reads local feed info, to send it to the remote peers (`getStatus()`